 For Mandarin beginners, thousands of various Chinese characters may scare them off.
 However, it is not as hard as you imagine.
-To lay a solid foundation for your future Chinese learning and to launch on your learning journey, you only need to get familiar with the most commonly used 500 Chinese characters.
+To lay a solid foundation for your future Chinese learning and launch on your learning journey, you only need to get familiar with the most commonly used 500 Chinese characters.

-That’s also the reason why you cannot skip out the learning of Chinese character if you’re serious about your Mandarin learning for the long term.
+That’s also the reason why you cannot skip out the learning Chinese character if you’re serious about your Mandarin learning for the long term.